 Above the fold (meaning first thing, before people do any scrolling)

 Pop-up (Follow this tutorial to Create A Pop-Up Lead Magnet With Squarespace and ConvertKit)

-You just need one to get started but here are 30 LEAD MAGNET IDEAS to jumpstart this process!
+You just need one to get started Here is my LEAD MAGNET workbook jumpstart this process!